November Issue is live Our Publisher’s Letter takes on Bill Gates, the Great Depression, shifts in Snowball’s portfolio, and wooden-headedness.

 There are global water funds, but they have faced rougher sledding over the past three years.
 You could start with PIO and TBLU.
 I'm not smart enough to imagine how they might perform in the tariff regime promised by our new president.

-• “Other” in Fido’s analytics tool?
+“Other” in Fido’s analytics tool?
+Thanks

-20% sounds about right if they’re including options held by the funds you note.
+@MikeM20% sounds about right if they’re including options held by the funds you note.
 I don’t own any funds that play overtly in the options markets.
 But, no doubt, some of them utilize them to a small degree.
 My 9% is (hopefully) reflecting real assets.
-Owning GLFOX there may be some infrastructure holding being counted.
-Just ages.
+Owning

+What allocation do you have to international equities and your favorite funds?
 "Like others here, I own a slice of GLFOX which invests in infrastructure and, for whatever reason, stays mainly in Europe.
 It has returned a big zero this year.
 Not a concern to me.
 I can be content with some holdings rising and some falling.
 If everything were rising together I’d be very worried."

 The optimal portfolio is only known in hindsight.